Disclosure – this is a collaborative post.

 I’m quite lucky at the moment in that I usually do get enough sleep, as both my girls sleep through the night without any issues.
 Obviously this is something that is going to change with my baby boy on the way!

-I try lots of ways to get enough sleep and fall asleep.
+I try lots of ways to get enough sleep and fall asleep but stopped short of some of the more recent natural remedies.
 This maybe not having caffeine after a certain point in the day; hubby and I have a de-caf before bed.
 I also try to stop blogging and working at around 8.30pm so I can chill and watch television for a bit.
 Still working on leaving the mobile phone alone though after a certain point!

 Being comfortable in bed is important; choosing comfortable bedding, like from Julian Charles, which is not only luxurious but comes in some beautiful designs.
 I also sometimes sleep in our spare room, if struggling to sleep, as helps me get a better night.